 Not long after this, the village of Morrinsville was born.

 It was the service centre for Morrin’s Lockerbie Estate.
 There was a need for houses for workers, a blacksmith shop, the Jolly Cripple Hotel with its general store.
 Morrin had the town surveyed in 1882 and the first plan was deposited.
-It had only ten streets namely Anderson, Hamilton, Studholme, Moorhouse, Lorne, Canada, Cureton, Somerville, Thames and Thorpe.
-(The first and last three streets where named after Morrin family members)
+It had only ten streets namely Anderson, Hamilton, Studholme, Moorhouse, Lorne, Thames, Canada, Cureton, Sumerville and Thorpe (the first and last three streets where named after Morrin family members).

 Morrin sold half of the estate to John Studholme, but a long and deep depression resulted in Morrin losing his estate, which was transferred to the Bank of New Zealand, then to the Asset Realisation Board.
 The Board farmed the estate and subdivided it into smaller farms.
 This coincided with the rise of dairy farming and by 1911 the town and district were prospering again.